What is Neighborhood Registration?

-Registered Neighborhoods are neighborhoods that are formed by residents and property owners within a defined set of boundaries and registered with the City of Mesa.
+The Neighborhood Outreach Office maintains a listing of neighborhoods that have registered with us to help residents get more involved in decisions affecting their neighborhood.
+Registered neighborhoods are formed by residents and property owners within a defined set of boundaries.
 Registered neighborhoods range in size from several blocks to several square miles.
-Registered Neighborhood can consist of individual and combined block watches, newly developing as well as existing neighborhood organizations, and formal homeowners associations.
-There are currently 415 active neighborhood groups that have registered through the Neighborhood Registration Program.
+A registered neighborhood can consist of individual and combined block watches, neighborhood organizations, and formal homeowners associations.

-Newly registered neighborhoods will receive a registered neighborhood notebook with information on City and community programs/services, resources and helpful hints on organizing effectively, and a detailed map of the neighborhood.
-The following benefits are also available to registered neighborhoods: Notification from developers interested in obtaining input on projects planned for their area, enhanced communication through bi-monthly email distribution, meeting facilitation interdepartmental coordination, and much more.
+Newly registered neighborhoods will receive information on City and community programs/services, resources and helpful hints on organizing effectively, a monthly e-newsletter and a detailed map of the neighborhood.
+Other benefits to registered neighborhoods include: notification from developers interested in obtaining input on projects planned for the area, collaboration and enhanced communication with Neighborhood Outreach staff, and assistance with facilitating your first neighborhood meeting.